Atom scattering off a vibrating surface: An example of chaotic scattering with three degrees of freedom: The 3-dof model: the inelastic scattering case

 \subsection{Stable and unstable manifolds in the 3-dof problem}

-Let us discuss the construction of the tangle between the stable and unstable manifolds in the 4-D Poincar\'e map for the 3-dof case following the ideas developed in Refs.~\cite{zapfe,zapfe2} for systems with one open and 2 dof.
-To explain the construction, we start with the case of zero oscillation amplitude, i.e., $B_z = 0$.
+Let us discuss the construction of the tangle between the stable and unstable manifolds in the 4-D Poincar\'e map for the 3-dof case following the ideas developed in Refs.~\cite{zapfe,zapfe2} for systems with one open and 2 closed dof.

+In order to explain the construction, let us start with the case of zero oscillation amplitude, i.e., $B_z = 0$.
 In this case, the particle energy $E_0$ is conserved, and each slice, $E_0$ = constant, in the 4-D Poincar\'e map is invariant.
-The tangle in each one of such slices was already discussed in section \ref{sec:2dof} (see Fig.\ref{H}).
-Now, the higher dimensional tangle can be obtained in a two-step process.
+The tangle in each one of such slices was already discussed in section \ref{sec:2dof} (see Fig.~\ref{H}).
+Now, the higher dimensional tangle for the 3-dof system can be obtained in a two-step process.
 First, we form a stack with all curves taken from the whole continuum of 2-dof tangles, where the value of $E_0$ is the stack parameter.
 This union creates a 3-D object.

 Second, we add to this object the phase variable of the oscillator by forming a Cartesian product of the 3-D stack with a circle representing the still missing variable $\psi$.
 In this way, we end up with a tangled structure in the 4-D domain of the Poincar\'e map for the 3-dof system; see Fig.~\ref{T}.
 Notice, that this is still only for zero oscillator amplitude, $B_z=0$.